Reviews You Can Rely On

 Pockets 2 zippered large hand warmer, 4 exterior velcro, 1 sleeve utility, 1 flap-closure sleeve, 2 internal pockets - 1 zippered security, 1 drop-in

 If you regularly brave some seriously cold winters, the Canada Goose Expedition Parka Heritage may be an investment worth making.
-This impressively warm jacket was originally designed for scientists working in McMurdo Station, Antarctica, and is rated for wet conditions and temperatures down to -22°F. With the hood deployed, the water could hardly even be heard in our shower test, and not a drop squeezed by this duck down insulated Arctic Tech exterior.
+This impressively warm jacket was originally designed for scientists working in McMurdo Station, Antarctica, and is rated for wet conditions and temperatures down to -22°F. So it should come as no surprise it earned a perfect score in our warmth tests, closely followed behind by the Outdoor Research Coze Down Parka.
+With the hood deployed, the water could hardly even be heard in our shower test, and not a drop squeezed by this duck down insulated Arctic Tech exterior.
 With its warm hood with real coyote fur ruff, not even the most biting wind stands a chance.
 Equipped with more pockets than you could realistically fill, this jacket is the best of the best when it comes to protecting you from the chills of Father Winter.

-That being said, unless you risk actual frostbite regularly in your day-to-day, the Canada Goose Expedition is almost certainly overkill.
-Though cinching the waist cord helps distribute its weight more evenly, it is still heavy and bulky.
+With that in mind, unless you risk actual frostbite regularly in your day-to-day, the Canada Goose Expedition is almost certainly overkill.
+In that case, consider a protective ski jacket, like the Patagonia Insulated Powder Town; it's warm, protective, and costs a fraction of the price.
+Although we found that cinching the Expedition's waist cord helps distribute its weight more evenly, it's still heavy and bulky.
 And perhaps most obviously, it is impractically expensive for everyday use for most people.
 However, for the right person in the right conditions, this intense warmth and protection is worth every penny.
 Canada Goose also offers a lifetime warranty and repair program, helping to protect your investment for years to come.
-If this is still a bit too much, consider a protective ski jacket, like the Patagonia Insulated Powder Town, it's warm, protective, and costs a fraction of the Expedition.

 Read more: Canada Goose Expedition Parka Heritage - Women's review